 Reviewed by: Mary Anne Clark, Ph.D.

-This tutorial looks at the various factors involved that affect growth.
-When it comes to the crunch, it is the genetic coding of our bodies that determine the way we are and how we work, with the external environment either emphasizing or inhibiting the effectiveness of some of these genes.
+This lesson looks at the various factors involved that affect growth and development.
+When it comes to the crunch, it is the genetic coding of our bodies that determine the way we are and how we work, with the external environment either enhancing or inhibiting the activity of our genes.

-Genes are the blueprint of our bodies, a blueprint that creates the variety of proteins essential to any organism’s survival.
-These proteins, which are used in countless ways by our bodies are produced by genetic sequences, i.e. our genes, as described in the cell biology section, Protein Synthesis tutorial.
+Genes are the blueprint of our bodies, a blueprint that creates a variety of proteins essential to any organism’s survival.
+These proteins, which are used in countless ways by our bodies, are encoded by genetic sequences, i.e. our genes, as described in the cell biology section, Protein Synthesis tutorial.

-All cells have originated from the single zygote cell that formed it, and therefore possess all the genetic information that was held in that zygote.
-This means that an organism could be cloned from the genetic information in the nucleus of one cell, regardless of the volume of cells that make the organism (be it one or billions).
+In a multicellular organism, all cells have originated from a single-celled zygote, and therefore possess all the genetic information that was held in that zygote.
+This means that an organism could be cloned from the genetic information in the nucleus of one cell, regardless of the number of cells that make the organism (be it one or billions).

-More information about the way genes control and determine the makeup of our body is investigated in the next tutorial.
+More information about the way genes control and determine the makeup of our body is investigated in the next lesson.